testit-tms/api-client-js/docs/ProjectsApi.md

 <a name="exportProjectWithTestPlansZip"></a>
 # **exportProjectWithTestPlansZip**
-> UUID exportProjectWithTestPlansZip(id, time-Zone-Offset-In-Minutes, ProjectExportWithTestPlansPostModel)
+> UUID exportProjectWithTestPlansZip(id, time-Zone-Offset-In-Minutes, ExportProjectWithTestPlansJson\_request)

 Export project as Zip file with test plans in background job